JhonnyJason/root-template/README.md

 It includes:

 - .vscode/settings.json to not care about various files - e.g. build output
-- .gitignore to ignroe node_modules
+- .gitignore to ignore node_modules and .build-config
 - double unlicense files to ridicule the idea that "intellectual property" is of any value.*